Global Data Privacy

 The CCPA is a California privacy regulation that went into effect on January 1, 2020.
 It created consumer rights relating to the access to, deletion of, and sharing of personal information that is collected by businesses.
 Similar to the GDPR, the CCPA requires businesses to provide increased transparency and intention regarding its collection and processing of personal information of California consumers and households.
 For businesses that underwent GDPR compliance work, many of those processes, policies and features helped guide their CCPA compliance work.

 In November 2020, Californians voted to pass a ballot measure that created the California Privacy Rights Act (CPRA).
 CPRA amends and expands the reach of CCPA and creates a new enforcement agency called the California Privacy Protection Agency (CPPA).
-Most of the provisions of CPRA go into effect on January 1, 2023, but a “lookback” period will be applied as of January 1, 2022, for data collected during calendar year 2022.
-The CPPA has until July 1, 2022, to adopt final regulations to guide the enforcement of CPRA.
+Most of the provisions of CPRA went into effect on January 1, 2023, but a “lookback” period will be applied as of January 1, 2022, for data collected during calendar year 2022.
+In addition, the CPPA is adopting final regulations to guide the enforcement of CPRA.

 For all businesses, whether also covered under the GDPR, the CCPA and CPRA present an opportunity to strengthen brand loyalty with not only California consumers but all of its customers by building trust through responsible and transparent use of personal information.’